sbt/sbt-bintray/README.md

 ##### Other pieces of flair

-When publishing for the first time, bintray sbt will create a package for you under your bintray accounts maven repository.
-With using your project's name as the package name and description for your package description.
+When publishing for the first time, bintray sbt will create a package for you under your bintray account's "maven" repository with using your project's (module)name as the package name and description for your package description.

 ### Both resolving and publishing